jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

       return $framework . ' BOOOOOOOOOM!!!';
     }
   }</pre>
-  Now our filterable method get&#8217;s interesting.
+  Now our filterable method get's interesting.
 I want to call another static method in the class and pass it an argument.
-If we couldn&#8217;t do this, the whole filter system would be kind of pointless since our class we not be very <a href="http://en.wikipedia.org/wiki/Don't_repeat_yourself">DRY (don&#8217;t repeat yourself)</a> if we had to stuff all our logic inside a closure.
+If we couldn't do this, the whole filter system would be kind of pointless since our class we not be very <a href="http://en.wikipedia.org/wiki/Don't_repeat_yourself">DRY (don't repeat yourself)</a> if we had to stuff all our logic inside a closure.
 What we need to do is capture the true name of the called class using <a href="http://php.net/manual/en/function.get-called-class.php">get_called_class()</a>.
-If you didn&#8217;t know already <code>get_called_class()</code> is similar to the static scope operator in the sense that it uses late static binding to determine the correct inheritance for static methods.
+If you didn't know already <code>get_called_class()</code> is similar to the static scope operator in the sense that it uses late static binding to determine the correct inheritance for static methods.
 We also collect any arguments into a <code>'key' =&gt; $value</code> array that need to be passed in to the closure.
 The closure itself needs to be modified to accept <code>$self</code> and <code>$params</code> as arguments.
 </p>